 Note for Branded Hotels: This can be setup through Koddi (ie PLUS for Marriott, Amplify for Hilton and Boost for IHG).

-- When to use it: If your hotel is comfortable with offering a discounted rate to Tripadvisor above and beyond your other channels.
+- When to use it: If your hotel is comfortable with paying a commission to TripAdvisor to go towards creating an enhanced experience for the guest.

 “The most important tool on Tripadvisor is listening to the feedback and voice of your customers — to be able to adapt and innovate your services is key to maximizing the platform,” says Adele Gutman, host of Hospitality Reputation Marketing podcast.
 “Reviews have a greater reach outside your own Tripadvisor page.
 Additionally, you should be testing each of the platforms for your specific hotel and see what works,”